2012 Stanley Cup playoffs: (3) Phoenix Coyotes vs. (4) Nashville Predators

 This was the first playoff series between these two teams.
 The teams split this year's four-game regular season series.

 The Coyotes defeated the Predators in five games to advance to their first ever conference finals in team history.
 This also marked the first time that Phoenix jumped to a 2–0 series lead since 1987.
 Ray Whitney scored the overtime winner in the Coyotes' 4–3 victory in game one.
 In game two, four different Phoenix players each had a goal and an assist in their 5–3 win.
 The Predators bounced back in game three, with goaltender Pekka Rinne stopping all 32 shots in a 2–0 victory.
 Coyotes goaltender Mike Smith responded with a shutout of his own in game four, stopping 25 shots, while Shane Doan scoring the lone goal in a 1–0 Phoenix win.
 Smith then continued to hold Nashville scoreless until 14:01 of the third period of game five, and the Coyotes held on to a 2–1 victory to win the series.
 Nashville was without forwards Alexander Radulov and Andrei Kostitsyn for games three and four, as the team suspended both players for breaking team curfew prior to game three.
 This marked the last time that the Coyotes won a playoff series until 2020, when they defeated Nashville in the qualifying round.
+The series remains the franchise's most recent victory in a best of 7 game series.